pl453s/linux-mint-gnome/README.md

 To avoid this, select a layout without variant at the installation, or actualize the layout in 'Settings' (remove and add the layout again).*

 *The user folders names localisation is intentionally disabled.
-A section to change these names is planned in the 'Customization' tool, as well as a section to customize the application grid (name, icon, hide...).*
+A section to change these names is planned in the 'Customization' tool, as well as a section to customize the application grid (change names, icons, hide...).*

 ## Migrate from an official edition